Opiate Addiction & Withdrawal Treatment

 We closely monitor your health during medical detox and treatment for opioid dependency.
 Our goal is to restore your physical and mental well-being.
 We’ll educate you about any medications prescribed.
 We’ll also attend to physical discomfort or issues that arise as your body adjusts to sobriety.

 Individual and Group Therapy

-Clients develop a trusting therapeutic relationship in one-on-one sessions with their primary counselor.
-They work on specific issues and help create a treatment plan that makes sense for their particular needs.
-Small groups give clients the opportunity to feel safe being vulnerable and working on interpersonal issues.
-They share with peers and hear from others with similar struggles.
+You’ll develop a trusting relationship in one-on-one sessions with your primary counselor.
+They’ll help create a substance abuse treatment plan that makes sense for your needs.
+We use cognitive behavioral therapy and other evidence-based approaches.
+Small groups help you feel safe working on interpersonal issues.
+You’ll share with peers and hear from others with similar struggles.
 You will have a chance to work through some of the early trauma that may have led to your addiction.

 The whole family needs to heal from addiction.
-Trust and healthy communication needs to be reestablished.
-Family therapy is integrated throughout treatment and some of our programs offer intensive family weekends.
+It’s important for trust and healthy communication to be re-established.
+Family therapy is integrated throughout drug addiction treatment.
+Some of our programs also offer intensive family weekends.
 Research shows that people who feel supported by their family do better in recovery.

 You Can Recover from Opiate Addiction

 Opioid dependency took your life away.
 Opioid dependency treatment will help you get it back.
 We use evidence-based therapies, delivered by experts in addiction medicine.
 Get comprehensive residential opiate addiction treatment.
 Call us for a free, confidential conversation with a recovery specialist.

 To learn more about Opiate Addiction & Withdrawal Treatment, call 844-876-5568